hiteshkumarh/CodeGuardAI/README.md

+Your README is already **good**, but it misses a few important things that make projects look **serious to recruiters**:

+* Problem Statement
+* Motivation
+* Clear Workflow section
+* System Architecture explanation
+* Better feature wording
+* Cleaner installation section
+* Contribution / License placeholders
+* Better formatting

+Below is a **refined professional README** you can directly copy-paste.

 # 🛡️ CodeGuard AI

-CodeGuard AI is an intelligent hybrid code review system that combines **static code analysis** with **LLM-based semantic analysis** to automatically detect security vulnerabilities, complexity issues, and code quality problems in Python and JavaScript.
+CodeGuard AI is a **hybrid AI-powered code review system** that combines **static code analysis** with **LLM-based semantic analysis** to automatically detect security vulnerabilities, complexity issues, and maintainability problems in source code.

-The system integrates **FastAPI**, **Python AST**, **ESLint**, and **Groq LLM** to perform automated code reviews and generate a health score for submitted code.
+The system integrates **FastAPI**, **Python AST**, **ESLint**, and **Groq LLM (Llama 3)** to perform automated code reviews and generate a **code quality score**.

+It is designed to help developers identify issues early in the development cycle and improve overall code quality.

+---

+# 📌 Problem Statement

+Manual code reviews are time-consuming and often inconsistent.
+Developers may miss critical issues such as:

+• Security vulnerabilities
+• High algorithmic complexity
+• Poor coding practices
+• Maintainability issues
+• Hidden logical bugs

+Traditional static analyzers detect structural issues but **cannot understand code intent or deeper logical problems**.

+On the other hand, AI models can understand code semantics but lack deterministic rule-based validation.

+There is a need for a **hybrid system that combines both approaches** to provide accurate and intelligent automated code reviews.

+---

+# 🎯 Solution

+CodeGuard AI addresses this problem by combining:

+1. **Static Analysis Engines**

+   * Python AST
+   * ESLint

+2. **AI-Based Semantic Analysis**

+   * Groq LLM (Llama 3)

+The system analyzes source code using both methods and produces:

+• detected issues
+• severity classification
+• improvement suggestions
+• overall code quality score

+This hybrid approach provides **both rule-based accuracy and AI reasoning**.

 ---